Five-Stack/Management-System-Server/apUseReadme.md

 **Department API Documentation**

-CarrierBridge provides a Department API that allows you to manage department-related operations.
+ManagementSystem provides a Department API that allows you to manage department-related operations.
 This API includes the following endpoints:

 <a name="department-get"></a>